 - Jojoba Oil

-When using essential oils, make sure you dilute it with a carrier oil before using it on your hair/scalp.
+Before you use essential oils, make sure you dilute them with a carrier oil to minimize the chance of irritation.

-Although split ends are inevitable, you can still add these healthy hair care practices in your current regimen to maintain the health of your hair and limit the number of split ends that occur.
+Incorporating these healthy hair care practices into your regimen will help you maintain the health of your hair and reduce split ends.

 Don’t be afraid to get your hair cut!
-I understand once you have those inches you don’t want to lose it, but it should always be health over length during this journey.
-You can’t expect to have healthy hair growth if you’re not properly taking care of your hair and scalp.
+I understand once you have those inches you don’t want to lose them, but it should always be health over length.